 - This is the background that Jesus starts with.

-- He is looking forward to eating the heavenly bread.
-To be in heaven at the marriage supper of the Lamb.
+- They are looking forward to eating the heavenly bread, to be in heaven at the marriage supper of the Lamb that Revelation talks about.

-- These reasons all seem funny and shallow.
+- Now looking at the reasons that were given, they seem weird and shallow.
 Why?

 - First reason – you should see the land before you actually purchase it.